L16H7N1N65/projetjs-suricate/README.md

 ## Project Overview

 The project aims to revolutionize the online shopping experience by integrating immersive 3D elements.
-Our focal point is the showcase of the iconic Uptempo model in collaboration with Nike and Supreme, blending street style with avant-garde design.
+My focal point has been the showcase of the iconic Uptempo model in collaboration with Nike and Supreme, blending street style with avant-garde design.
 Leveraging the Three.js library, I have crafted an environment where style seamlessly intersects with the digital realm.

 ## Technical Overview